alihussainia/openvino-colab/README.md

 # OpenDevLibrary
-Open Source OpenVINO  Edge developement and deployment on Google Colab using OpenDevNotebooks
+Open Source OpenVINO  Edge developement and deployment on Google Colab using OpenNotebooks

 ## USAGE STEPS: